 Babbel has recently introduced Babbel Live, which enables learners to access live classes in small groups taught by a native speaker.

-I feel that by introducing Babbel Live, Babbel has addressed the biggest hurdle that faces online language learning companies - a lack of human interaction.
+At first glance, this is an excellent feature.
+While introducing Babbel Live, Babbel addressed the biggest hurdle that faces online language learning companies - a lack of human interaction.

 The feature overcomes this obstacle by placing learners into classes to engage with teachers, and other learners, in the target language.

 Babbel provides its subscribers with 5 free classes/month, available around the clock, 24/7, from anywhere in the world, in any language.
 The seminar content you see as part of Babbel Live depends on the language you are signed up to learn.